Connecting FileMaker Pro and MySQL Database with MySQL ODBC driver

 Step 6: Managing your website database tables and content inside FileMaker Pro

-Once when you are connected to your MySQL database you can see and import the tables and fields from your MySQL database and use them in which ever way seams convenient to you or your company.
-If you followed the above mentioned webinar, you should be familiar with how to import and use the tables from your MySQL database, so i will just go quickly over this, maybe point to some issues that Zack did not cover (it was FileMaker 8.5 when his webinar was held), and perhaps confirm what you already know:
+Once you are connected to your MySQL database you can see and import the tables and fields from and use them in which ever way seams convenient to you or your company.
+You should be familiar with how to import and use the tables from your MySQL database, however, i will just go quickly over this, maybe point to some not so obvious issues, and perhaps confirm what you already know:

 - Open the FileMaker Pro file and go to File\Manage\Database (Ctrl+Shift+D)